VonHeikemen/lsp-zero.nvim/README.md

 * Reserves a space for the signcolumn.
 * Adds border to floating windows on diagnostics, the documentation window of the hover handler and signature help handler.

 And here's the code for all that.
+Just in case you want to see it.

 ```lua
 --- btw, the user can disable all of this. or just parts of it.